Virtual Accounts Overview

 - Create Virtual Accounts: The merchant initiates the process by creating virtual accounts through Localpayment.
 Each virtual account is uniquely generated to facilitate individual tracking.

-- Virtual Account Generation: Localpayment automatically generates a unique virtual account and sends the account details.
+- Virtual Account Returned: Localpayment automatically generates a unique virtual account and returns the account details back to the merchant.

 Prerequisites